riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 - [GiveWell staff growth][sg]
 - [GiveWell executive compensation][ec]

+# Licensing

+The rough transcript presented in this post is intended to be fair use.
+I did not contact GiveWell for permission to transcribe the board meeting audio.
+In any case, I do not own the copyright to the board meeting audio.

 # Acknowledgements

 Thanks to [Vipul Naik][vipul] for his input while I was writing this post.
 All